w3c/w3c-website-redesign-documentation/_posts/2021-07-21-redesigning-the-landing-page-for-technical-reports.md

 ## The problems in version 1

-Back in April, we published our [first draft of a specification](/docs/technical-reports-specification/) for the Technical Reports page.
+Back in April, after confirming requirements with W3C, we published our [first draft of a specification](/docs/technical-reports-specification/) for the Technical Reports page.

-I had quite a few concerns at this point already but we decided to build [version 1](/designs/TR-listing-family-view/) and populate it with real content so that it would be easier to review it internally.
+However, given the large amount of data on the TR page, after this initial design work the team had concerns on how well the page would perform in the real world.
+We decided to build [version 1](/designs/TR-listing-family-view/) and populate it with real data so that it would be easier to review how well this page works.

 In our review, we're looking at these kinds of problems: architectural, structural, content, interactions and presentational.